Fathers Day Sale now active - 20% off Storewide! Free Express shipping on all orders $100+ | Australia Wide

 BPC-157's Contribution to the Blend

 BPC-157 brings its angiogenesis and gut-lining signalling research profile to the combination.
-See our full BPC-157 guide for the complete mechanism breakdown, including the VEGF pathway, growth factor modulation, and nitric oxide system interactions.
+See our full BPC-157 guide for the complete mechanism breakdown.

 TB-500's Contribution to the Blend

 TB-500 brings its actin-binding and cell-migration research profile.
-See our full TB-500 guide for the complete mechanism breakdown, including cytoskeletal remodelling at wound margins.
+See our full TB-500 guide for the complete mechanism breakdown.

 Blend composition diagram